anthonytedja/speakCV/README.md

 ### :brain: What we learned

-How to setup and use virtual environments in Anaconda to ensure everyone could work on the code locally without issues.
-Another thing we learned was to use virtual video/audio to access videos/ audio from our own programs.
-We also learned a bit about GUI creation for Python applications.
+- How to setup and use virtual environments in Anaconda to ensure the program can run locally without issues.
+- Working with virtual video/audio to access the streams from our own program.
+- GUI creation for Python applications with Tkinter.

 ### :heart: What's next

-Improve the precision of the shape recognition model, either by further adjusting the mouth aspect ratio or by tweaking the contour spots used in the algorithm for determining mouth shape.
-Moving the application to the Zoom app marketplace by making the application using the Zoom SDK, which requires migrating the application to C++.
-We can also instead use the Zoom API and move the application onto the web.
+- Improve the precision of the shape recognition model, by further adjusting the mouth aspect ratio or by tweaking the contour spots used in the algorithm for determining a user's mouth shape.
+- Moving the application to the Zoom app marketplace by making the application with the Zoom SDK, which requires migrating the application to C++.
+- Another option is to use the Zoom API and move the application onto the web.

 ### :hammer: The Team